uobdv/Design-Verification/index.md

 You will require access to two EDA tools for this module: MentorGraphic's ModelSim and Cadence's SpecMan and JasperGold.

 The EDA tools are accessible in the Linux labs in MVB, 2.11 and 1.15, and also remotely via X2GO.
-Further instructions will be made availalbe shortly on how to set up X2GO (see below).
+Further instructions will be made available shortly on how to set up X2GO (see below).

 The following are the command line instructions you can use from a terminal once you are logged in, either directly in a lab or remotely: